 Microsoft offers Troubleshooting tools for various problems, such as the network, Windows update, playing audio, etc that check the computer for common errors and fix them. during the October 2018 Update development, Windows 10 briefly introduced an option in the Troubleshoot settings page to allow the OS to automatically fix common problems.
 And now Starting with build 18262, the feature is back in the Settings app.

 “This feature uses diagnostic data you send to deliver a tailored set of fixes matching problems we detect on your device and will automatically apply them to your PC.”

-Narrator is getting a new feature that would allow you to configure the narrator to read by sentence.
-That means you can now read next, current and previous sentences in Narrator.
-Read by sentence is available on PCs that has keyboard and touch integration.
+The narrator is getting a new feature that would allow you to configure the narrator to read by sentence.
+That means you can now read the next, current and previous sentences in Narrator.
+Read by sentence is available on PCs that have keyboard and touch integration.

 - Caps + Ctrl + Period (.) to Read next sentence